-Studies have shown that a doubling of the concentration of atmospheric carbon dioxide results in a two degree Celsius (about 3.5 degrees Fahrenheit) increase in average global temperatures.
+Studies have calculated that a doubling of the concentration of atmospheric carbon dioxide results in an increase of about 5 degrees Fahrenheit (3 degrees Celsius) in average global temperatures.
 Temperature increases are even greater at Earth's poles.

-During the 20th century, temperatures around the world increased on average by about one degree Fahrenheit (0.6 degrees Celsius).
+During the 20th century, temperatures around the world increased on average by about 1 degree Fahrenheit (0.6 degree Celsius).
 Scientists attribute the increase primarily to increased emissions of carbon dioxide and other greenhouse gases by humans.
-In just the 10 years from 1995 to 2005, the amount of climate warming due to carbon dioxide concentrations increased by 20 percent, the largest change for any decade in at least the last 200 years.
+In just the 10 years from 1995 to 2005, the amount of climate warming due to carbon dioxide concentrations increased by 20 percent, the largest change for any decade in at least the last 200 years, or since the Industrial Revolution.

 The effects of global warming are numerous and varied.
-They include changes in weather patterns, the retreat of glaciers, changes in Arctic sea ice, sea level rise and changes in ocean circulation, to name just a few.
+They include the retreat of glaciers and changes in weather patterns, Arctic sea ice, sea level rise and ocean circulation, to name just a few.

-The long timescales required to remove carbon dioxide from our atmosphere mean that past and future carbon dioxide emissions produced by humans will continue to warm our planet and raise sea level for more than 1,000 years to come, even if carbon emissions are substantially reduced from today's levels.
+The long time scales required to remove carbon dioxide from our atmosphere mean that past and future carbon dioxide emissions produced by humans will continue to warm our planet and raise sea level for more than 1,000 years to come, even if carbon emissions are substantially reduced from today's levels.